Arts Impact Fund investment The art-focused community cafe will use the…

 Bow Arts works with local schools to provide opportunities for artists to supplement their income, and artistic programmes for students which improve their sense of integration and their enjoyment of learning, which is likely have a positive effect on their academic attainment – particularly since the majority of their partner schools are located in areas of high deprivation.

-Bow Arts currently runs eight studio spaces in London, which are designed to provide studios and facilities as well as a geographical hub and support system for artists and creatives.
-These sites are welcomed as placemakers, attracting commerce and customers to the local areas, while retaining a strong sense of community history and integration.
+At the time of approaching Arts Impact Fund, Bow Arts ran eight studio spaces in London, designed to provide studios and facilities as well as acting as a geographical hub and support system for artists and creatives.
+These sites were placemakers, attracting commerce and customers to the local areas, while retaining a strong sense of community history and integration.
 Bow Arts works closely with local authorities and is a keen supporter and advocate of the placemaking agenda; their work with schools strengthening and lengthening links with the communities in which Bow Arts and its licensed artists sit and operate.

 In addition, Bow Arts operates a web service matching artists to studio space (Artist Studio Finder), and has established the East End as London’s Artist Quarter, coordinating events such as Open Studios across the region.